kimmh891223/next_city/README.md

 # Random City Generator Project

 ## About the Application
 The purpose of this application is to generate the random city upon the request of the user.
-The button on the main page triggers the proccess of generating random city.
+The button on the main page triggers the proccess. of generating random city.
 Further more, if the user is interested in randomly selected city, then the user is provided with pages for weather and hotel booking.
 The weather page will provide the user with weather forcasting for a whole week with a daily breakdown by date.
 The booking page will provide the list of avaliable hotels and also a link to booking.com website, where the user will be able to book a disered hotel.

 ## Functionality

 ### Random city generator

+This is the function of the main page of our app and it provides the user with a city of random choice, leveraging teleport.org api of a pool of cities.
+All the user is required to do is click the button spin and this will start the function.
+If the user is not satisfied with the random choice, he can click the button again and the new city will be chosen for a user.

 1. We used teleport.org api to retrtieve data for our city pool with a getCity function.